pflarue/ardop/docs/Host Interface Commands.md

 If ardopcf has `ENABLEPINGBACK` set to `TRUE` and the target is this station, it will respond with `PINGACK`

+#### PENDING

+`PENDING`

+Indicates to the host application a Connect Request or PING frame type has been detected.
+Used if a radio is scanning multiple frequencies and needs to pause to see if the frame is addressed to `MYCALL` or `MYAUX`.

+If improperly decoded, or not addressed to this station, the next command will be `CANCELPENDING`

+#### PING

+`PING SenderCallsign>TargetCallsign S:NdB DecodeQuality`

+If the TNC receives a `PING` and is in the `DISC` state it reports the decoded Sender’s `callsign>TargetCallsign`, S:N (in dB relative to 3 KHz noise bandwidth) and the decoded constellation quality (30-100)

+Example: `PING N7CAII>K6CALL 10 95`

+#### PINGACK SNdB Quality

+`PINGACK SNdB Quality`

+Sent to the host when ardopcf has sent a `PING` to another station and receives a `PINGACK` in response.

+It includes the Signal-to-Noise ratio expressed in deciBells, and the decoded frame's constellation quality

 #### PINGREPLY

 `PINGREPLY` is sent to the host when ardopcf has transmitted a `PINGACK` frame to the station that has pinged it.